 - Gaining agreement from project stakeholders before the project begins

-To learn more about PRINCE2 project roles, you can explore our training courses on PRINCE2 Foundation and Practitioner.
+To learn more about PRINCE2 project roles, you can explore our training courses on the PRINCE2 Foundation and Practitioner.
 Simplilearn offers self-paced online classroom training courses to help you prepare for both PRINCE2 Certification exams.